 To support mutually beneficial endeavors that enhance the lives of animals and humans in need.
 We continually strive to raise awareness of the human-animal bond and the understanding of how impactful this alternative form of treatment can be for children and seniors with disabilities.
 Our innovative hands-on approach:

 1FUR1 is 100% volunteers organized nonprofit that helps bring to life the healing powers of the human-animal bond to animals, people in need and struggling nonprofits.
 Our #1fur1impact is measured by our ability to provide free-of-charge animal assisted therapy and activities to children and seniors with disabilities.
 Our program are conducted in a group setting or individual sessions by our partners.
 Typical session/visit takes 50-90 min.
-In 2017, 1FUR1 provided 2,453 animal assisted activity and therapy sessions.
-Volunteer and share our passion for animals and the people who love them.

 “It takes one spark to make a connection with an animal and change a person’s life” — M. Djonova, 1FUR1 Founder